-The Capitol College Bachelor of Science in Information Assurance (BSIA) Program is designed to meet current and anticipated needs for highly-skilled information assurance professionals, particularly as it relates to securing information and defending the information systems that store it.
+The information assurance (IA) program is designed to meet current and anticipated needs for highly-skilled information assurance professionals, particularly as it relates to securing information and defending the information systems that store it.
 As society becomes increasingly reliant on information in electronic form, identifying and addressing vulnerabilities where information resides is vital to any public, private or government organization.
 The BSIA degree develops and builds upon students' mastery in computer networking and programming, so that they become effective technologists for managing information security risk.
 In addition, BSIA students complete courses by the end of their sophomore year that prepare them to pass industry certification exams to include A+, Network+, and Security+.
-By attaining a combination of the BSIA degree and one or more of the industry certifications, graduates of Capitol College will not only possess the professional knowledge required for a successful career in information assurance, but also have the credentials to prove it.
+By attaining a combination of the BSIA degree and one or more of the industry certifications, graduates will not only possess the professional knowledge required for a successful career in information assurance, but also have the credentials to prove it.